HliasMpGH/hffs-optimization-thesis/README.md

   - Execute `src/alns_experiments.py` to run new experiments for the ALNS (Adaptive Large Neighborhood Search) algorithm.
 - Both scripts utilize problem instances located in `src/input/`.

+* Make sure you have first run `pip install -r requirements.txt` to install all needed dependencies

 ## Analysis and Replication

 - The `analysis/` directory contains complete analysis notebooks for the results.